beliven-it/opsi/README.md

 # OPSI

-> A all-in-one CLI for daily usage!!
+> All-in-one CLI for Beliven Ops daily usage!

 The aim of this tool is to group all the daily and most used commands for OPS activities into a single tool.

 <br>

 This tool interact with some entities:

-- `Gitlab` for create, setup the repos.
+- `GitLab` for create, setup the repos.
 - `1Password` for create groups and templates.
 - `Postmark` for interact with the servers linked.
 - `Hosts`for interact with ours hosts